-6.4.
-Remote Desktop Support (VRDP)
+7.4 Remote virtual machines (VRDP support)

 VirtualBox, the graphical user interface, has a built-in server for the VirtualBox Remote Desktop Protocol (VRDP).
 This allows you to see the output of a virtual machine's window remotely on any other computer and control the virtual machine from there, as if it was running on the remote machine.